mohdfaizan5/100xDevs-cohort2.0-notes/Week-2/L1-Express_Nodejs.md

 ### What is HTTP ?
 * HTTP stands for Hyper Text Transfer Protocol
-* A Protocal that is defined for Machine to communicate.
-Specifically for websites,it is the most common way for website frountend to talk to its backend.
+* A Protocol that is defined for Machine to communicate.
+Specifically for websites,it is the most common way for website frontend to talk to its backend.

 ![](./Assets/Http_protocol.png)